 A touching and insightful documentary gives the story of the Notorious B.I.G. the telling it deserves

-If you’re a true hip-hop fan of a certain age who grew up within a 100 mile radius of New York City, it’s damn near impossible not to get the feels watching the excellent new documentary on The Notorious B.I.G. that premiered on Netflix this week.
+If you’re a true hip-hop fan of a certain age who grew up within a 100 mile radius of New York City, it’s damn near impossible not to get the feels watching the excellent new documentary on The Notorious B.I.G. that premiered on Netflix this week one year ago.

 This 100-minute long film, culled largely from never-before-seen private videotapes of the rap legend and his entourage throughout the mid-90s, goes beyond any other Biggie film that precedes it in showcasing the purity of Christopher Wallace on a human level.
 This camcorder footage, shot while Biggie was on tour in support of his smash debut LP Ready To Die, brings to reality the full breadth of the man behind the acronym.